senecajs/senecajs.org/src/pages/tutorials/understanding-prior-actions.md

 For this reason, take care when adding plugins whose purpose is mainly to extend existing patterns.
 They should be added after the main plugin that adds functionality.

-##Best practices for data entities
+## Best practices for data entities
-The Seneca <a href="http://senecajs.github.io/tutorials/data-entities.html">data entity patterns</a> can be extended to handle special cases.
+The Seneca <a href="/tutorials/understating-data-entities.html">data entity patterns</a> can be extended to handle special cases.
 You use calls to `this.prior` to perform the underlying data operations.

 For example, Let's say you want to add a _last_updated_ field to every data entity.
 Override the _role:entity,cmd:save_ pattern to do this: